-Employees disregarding this policy will be subject to discipline per section 3.4 of the City of Roseville Personnel Rules and Regulations.
+Employees disregarding this policy will be subject to discipline in accordance with the City of Roseville Personnel Rules and Regulations.

 Reports of violations of this policy should be forwarded through usual supervisory chain of command, or to the Risk Management Division.